jethromayuk/jethromayuk/README.md

 My go-to technologies include [Laravel](https://laravel.com/), [Livewire](https://laravel-livewire.com/), [AlpineJS](https://github.com/alpinejs/alpine/) and [Tailwind](https://tailwindcss.com/) but I am also a firm believer in keeping it simple, utilizing regular HTML5, CSS3 and JavaScript as much as possible.

-In my free time I’m working on [jethromay.com](https://jethromay.com), where I write tech related tutorials on various topics.
-When I am not working on that I am upskilling myself with my current focus being [Go](https://golang.org/).
+In my free time, I’m working on [jethromay.com](https://jethromay.com), where I write tech-related tutorials on various topics.
+When I am not working on that, I am upskilling myself with my current focus being [Go](https://golang.org/).

 ### Latest Posts: